sricharankrishnan/espresso-express-boilerplate/docs/cluster-mode-doc.md

     /* clusterHandler(cluster); */
   }
 ```
-<br/>Yup as simple as that!
+<br/>With this, you can help provide a boost to your application performance.
+Consider stress testing this to check the difference between applications that do and do not use cluster module.

 ## Conclusion
-There are quite a few articles on the internet that I have come across that have help me understand this.
-But I think [Node.js Cluster and Express @ Rowan Manning](https://rowanmanning.com/posts/node-cluster-and-express/) does a pretty good job of explaining this.
-I would also recommend that you take a look at [NodeJS Cluster Events](https://nodejs.org/api/cluster.html) for more information.
-Cheers.
+[Node.js Cluster and Express @ Rowan Manning](https://rowanmanning.com/posts/node-cluster-and-express/) is a good reference available to understand how to use the NodeJS Cluster module.
+Also, [NodeJS Cluster Events](https://nodejs.org/api/cluster.html) provides more information that can be useful.